 When it’s time to transfer one of the embryos to the surrogate’s uterus, you have several options.

 - Your doctor can transfer an embryo that was made using your sperm or an embryo from your partner’s sperm.

 - If you don’t want to know which embryo contains which partner’s sperm, your doctor can transfer a healthy embryo without telling you information about who is the father.

 We will freeze and store all the remaining embryos for future pregnancy attempts.

 About two weeks after the embryo transfer, your surrogate will visit our clinic for a blood pregnancy test, and we will hopefully be celebrating your good news.
 Our team will care for your surrogate for the first few weeks of pregnancy.
 We will then release her to the care of her obstetrician for the rest of her pregnancy.

 We know the gay family-building process can seem overwhelming at first, but we’re here to support you.
-Contact our Texas fertility clinic to learn more about split-cycle IVF.
+Contact our LGBT fertility clinic to learn more about split-cycle IVF.